thisisobate/kyverno-website/src/content/docs/policies/other/add-image-as-env-var/add-image-as-env-var.md

 ---
-title: "Add Image as Environment Variable"
+title: 'Add Image as Environment Variable'
 category: Other
 version:
 subject: Pod
-policyType: "mutate"
+policyType: 'mutate'
 description: >
   The Kubernetes downward API only has the ability to express so many options as environment variables.
 The image consumed in a Pod is commonly needed to make the application aware of some logic it must take.
 This policy takes the value of the `image` field and adds it as an environment variable to Pods.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//other/add-image-as-env-var/add-image-as-env-var.yaml" target="-blank">/other/add-image-as-env-var/add-image-as-env-var.yaml</a>

 ```yaml